Makeliiii/Lavuaari/README.md

 # Lavuaari
 A discord bot that downloads your memes (mp4 and wemb) locally and posts them for you!
+Also my humble attempt at learning TypeScript WEEEEEEE

 # Usage
 1. Install Node.js